 Each week at the ranch, based on the riding information you send us, our barn boss assigns each guest a horse.
 This is your horse for the week and generally it is a really good fit with both horse and rider becoming a strong team.

 Paradise Ranch sits on a deeded homestead of 160 acres.
 The area that we ride is over a million acres of the Bighorn National Forest.
 Because our riding area is so vast with such a large number of trails and for the safety of you and your horse, wranglers do accompany our rides.
 We find that our guests truely enjoy the time that they spend with our wrangler guides.

 For your safety and others on your ride we ask that all of our riders wear cowboy boots with a good heel and a slick sole.
 If you do not have boots we do have loaners available in our boot box at the barn.
 We also require our riders to use strings on their hats so that they can't fly off and spook your own or other's horses during a ride.
 Each of our saddles has a waterproof slicker attached and horn bags are available for items such as sunscreen, chapstick, cameras, water bottles, etc.

 Most of our rides have 4 - 6 riders.
 Rides never exceed 8 riders per wrangler.

 Are helmets required on your rides?

-We do not require or provide helmets for our rides.
-That said, you are welcome to bring a helmet and ride in it if it makes you feel safer.
+We do require and provide helmets for our riders from 6 - 12 years old.
+Otherwise you are welcome to bring a helmet and ride in it if it makes you would like.